 The life of a college student can be exciting, rewarding, challenging, fulfilling and stressful.
 If you find yourself struggling at any point with some issue or circumstance in your life, or if you simply want suggestions on how to balance your life and take better care of yourself, please contact Salem College’s Counseling Services office.

 We provide high-quality counseling and support for a variety of emotional and personal concerns using on-campus support, individual and group counseling, workshops and educational programs.
-Our professional counselors demonstrate good judgment and sensitivity in their assessment of your needs and concerns, and will make referrals to other professionals as appropriate.
+Our professional counselors demonstrate good judgment and sensitivity in their assessment of your needs and concerns and will make referrals to other professionals as appropriate.
 The Counseling Center is a safe, compassionate and confidential environment.

-What Can You Expect?
+What Can You Expect from Counseling?

 When you meet with a trained counselor in our center, either one-on-one or in a group setting, here is what you can expect from the experience:

 - You will do most of the talking.

 - Sometimes you may experience painful feelings before feeling better.
 This does not mean that counseling is not effective, but rather that you are making progress.

 - You will need to participate actively and be as open and honest as possible.

 - Counselors will not make decisions for you, but will help you make decisions for yourself.

 - Tell your counselor if you don’t feel like you are making appropriate progress.